pceuropa/test-rest-api/README.md

-# A command-line tool based on python3 and pytest for testing of RESTful APIs.
+# Test-rest-api
-Tool to tests API endpoints
+A command-line tool based on python3 and pytest for testing of RESTful APIs.

 REQUIREMENTS
 ------------